tzok/eltetrado/README.md

                             will likely be misclassified; use with care!
-      --complete-2d         when set, the visualization will also show canonical base pairs to provide context for the quadruplex --no-image            when set, the visualization will not be created at all -e [EXTERNAL_FILES ...], --external-files [EXTERNAL_FILES ...]
+      --complete-2d         when set, the visualization will also show canonical base pairs to provide context for the quadruplex --image DIR           directory where visualization files (PDF) will be saved; if omitted, no images are generated -e [EXTERNAL_FILES ...], --external-files [EXTERNAL_FILES ...]
                             path(s) to external tool output file(s); if omitted ElTetrado will compute interactions itself